Draeken/articles/knowledge_management/01OntologyExamples.md

 For well-known branded product, (oreo), it can be concidered as a generic product label, and accepts original oreo and bootlegs as implementation.
 Entry's label is in user's language, and may have alias & ISO denomination (pain au chocolat, chocolatine / oreo, biscuit au chocolat fourré à la crème pâtissière).
 It provides properties (composition of properties), nutritive information could be informed through a property (eg: nutrition = nutritionOf(apple)).
 For an existing final product entry, an user could copy it to adapt it to its language/region.
 Equivalence between two products is subjective and should be an entry.
 Equivalence could inform the target audience (country, culture, region).
+Implementation of concepts (products found in supermarket) could be linked to concept by users, specifying a level of quality for each product.
+Does raw product concept needs to be localized?
+We could have an unique tomato concept and have recipes using tomatos be localized.
+But tomato concept will have tons of links to implementations.
+If implementation are localized, it could filter to suit recipes.
+But it's better to have raw product concept be localized: fewer links & for aggregated info, it's less prone to large variations.

+## Is it possible to have the same concept name under the same localization?
+Yes -> when someone wants to edit description or properties No -> avoid duplicate ; -> add "last update", with "used by [count]" it should suggest the best suit.

+## What kind of raw product to register
+generic localized (product that comes to mind in this localization). specified product () -> should it includes a field to the "parent" or "generic" concept?
+Yes -> avoid having too many raw product concept ; when asking user if there is tomatoes in this market, if the response is "no", don't ask for specified tomatoes.

+## How to register a raw product
+is: raw_product
+Name/description; (apple/red apple)
+Localization (town;state/region;country;culture/civilization)
+specialization of -> raw product concept nutritional information -> aggregated from implementers color -> aggregated from implementers price -> aggregated from implementers

+## Classification/groups
+Subjective -> user create a new class as a new concept.